 Awkward silence prevailed in the dining hall.
 Dirk and Arslan stepped up beside Megaera.
 Her heart seemed to grow warm, a sensation she scarcely recognized, and then sadness stole in, like a thin fog over sun.

 Arslan said to the baron: “We’re with you.”
-Megaera nodded, eyes shifted away.
+Megaera nodded, keeping her eyes shifted away.